Sankofa: Interactive Installation

 IG: lupoblack24

-“Bull Hoppin at Knossos” 2023, oil on canvas
+“Bull Hoppin at Knossos” 2023, Oil on Canvas

 • In this piece, I am expressing how African people have influence Greek civilization in the past.
 On a more personal note, I feel that this piece reflects my experience of skipping and hopping over obstacles created to make people of color fail within the contemporary world.